Legal Officer / Rainbow Migration

 Casework assistance experience

-Policy analysis and writing skills
+Policy writing and briefing skills

-Networking and collaboration with partner organisations
+Networking and collaboration abilities

 Empathy and compassion towards service users